PedroVenancio/mtg-frp-fire-progression/README.md

 ---

 **Notes**: This tool is designed to work with MTG FRP data but can be adapted for other fire detection datasets with similar structure.
 The intensity calculation methods are based on literature but have several assumptions that need to be validated for different fire regimes.
-As so, a intensidade should be considered initial estimations to compare diferent wildfires.
+As so, intensity values should be considered initial estimations to compare diferent wildfires.